Contemplating coverage?

 The home warranty industry is highly regulated, and different states have their own requirements for licensure.
 Unfortunately, there are some fly-by-night companies that skirt state regulations or sell services without an appropriate license.

 Regulatory compliance means the consumer can hold the warranty company accountable.
 Many states require home warranty providers to put up financial securities.
 This makes it much easier to penalize the company if it unrightfully denies a claim or defrauds consumers.
 In short, companies that evade regulations are more likely to get away with unethical or illegal practices.
+You can double check compliance by reviewing licensure and any past/present legal actions through your state’s consumer protection body.
+Every state is different, but the Attorney General’s Office is a good place to start.

 We started Liberty Home Guard to improve the home warranty experience for homeowners across the United States.
-And we’ve succeeded.
-We’re not only the Better Business Bureau’s highest rated provider; we’re the only provider with an A+ rating.

 We regularly update our blog with new information on home warranties and home maintenance to give homeowners the knowledge they need to better protect their most important asset.
+To demonstrate this commitment, we offer three plan options and dozens of add-ons, customized to your property type and location, so you can choose the best coverage for your needs.
+Our team is ready and eager to take your call to discuss your options or you can view a free, no-pressure quote online.

 You can also learn more about the right home warranty for you by talking with our team.
 Call (866)-748-2399.